emjkenz/Cinema-Release-Schedule/README.md

 ## API Documentation

 This project uses the Village Cinema API and MovieGlu API to fetch movie information.
 To learn more about the API, please visit the [MovieGlu API documentation](https://developer.movieglu.com/documentation/).

-## License

-Include the appropriate license information for your project, such as MIT or GPL.

 ## Acknowledgements